STBrinkmann/Text_Mining_Belval/README.md

 Therefore these articles have been combined for the further analysis.
 The next figure shows the number of articles per year:
 ![Article count](https://github.com/Weemaan/Text_Mining_Belval/blob/master/Plots/Articles_Count.svg)

-With the wordcloud we explored the word frequency of the whole corpus.
-To analyse the keywords of each year, a [term frequency-inverse document frequency](http://www.tfidf.com/) has been conducted:
+With the wordcloud we explored the absolute word frequency of the whole corpus.
+To analyse the keywords that describe the major events of each year, a [term frequency-inverse document frequency](http://www.tfidf.com/) has been conducted:
 ![TF/IDF](https://github.com/Weemaan/Text_Mining_Belval/blob/master/Plots/tf_idf.svg)

 ### Structural Topic Model
-Next a [Structural Topic Model (STM)](https://www.structuraltopicmodel.com/) has been applied on the data set with K = 6.
+Next a [Structural Topic Model (STM)](https://www.structuraltopicmodel.com/) has been applied on the data set.
+From the previous steps we already have gained an understanding of the complexity of the coverage of reports about Belval.
+Therefore, we knew that there are not that many different topics.
+After an iterative process of setting the parameter K (number of topics) and interpreting the results, I set K = 6.
 These 6 topics have been labeled manually.
 ![STM](https://github.com/Weemaan/Text_Mining_Belval/blob/master/Plots/stm.svg)